AlexAzalor/title-seeker-frontend/README.md

 ---

-## 🚢 Deploy
+## 🐳 Docker Deployment

-Deployment is done using Docker.
-Changes are pushed to the repository and then pulled on the server.
+Changes are pushed to the docker hub repository and then pulled on the server.
 For hotfixes there is a quick script, and after significant changes it is better to use git actions.
 To do this you need to create a runner on your machine.

 ---